Transport in Birmingham: Underground system

 In the early 1950s, the government planned to protect essential communications by building a series of hardened underground telephone exchanges.
 Construction of the Anchor exchange in Birmingham started in 1953 with a cover story that a new underground rail network was being built.
 Work progressed until 1956 when the public were told the project was no longer economic; instead Birmingham got its underpasses through the city to help relieve congestion.
 An underground exchange and tunnel system 100 ft below Newhall Street had been completed at a cost £4 million.
 The main tunnel runs from Anchor to Midland ATE in Hill Street, from there the tunnel continued under New Street Station and on to the exchange in Essex Street.

 More recently, the Conservative-Lib-Dem coalition running Birmingham City Council proposed an underground system as an alternative to expansion of the Midland Metro.
-A£150,000 feasibility study was conducted, looking at the benefits and drawbacks of a state-of-the-art, £3 billion underground system serving the city.
+A feasibility study costing £150,000 was conducted, looking at the benefits and drawbacks of a state-of-the-art, £3 billion underground system serving the city.
 Upon the outcome of the report, the city council backed plans for a street metro system.

+Birmingham is the largest city in Europe without an underground rail system.